-If you were unable to attend the consulation question and answer session on 18 January 2019, you can view a copy of the presentaion here.
+If you were unable to attend the consultation question and answer session on 18 January 2019, you can view a copy of the presentation here.

 A reminder that the Northern Region Transgender Health team welcome feedback from those with experience of our services.
 Feedback, anonymous or otherwise, can be submitted online(external link).
 Further information and updates on Transgender health services for the Northern region can be found here.

 VOICES is an online survey that we are conducting in order to improve care for people who are dying and for their whanau, family, and friends.
 The survey is intended for those people with a relative who has recently died whether suddenly, after a short illness, or after a long illness.